Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 - create-vod-hls.sh : creates a m3u8 playlist of multiple resolutions from a source video,
 - cdn.js : our node.js app, i.e. it creates the HLS server, which use the index.html for presentation.

 To start the node.js server, you should use:
 ```
 node cdn.js
 ```

-#To allow incoming trafic from outside the localhost to the node.js server, we need to allow incoming trafic in your VM:
+Make sure your VM ports are open to allow incoming trafic:
 ```
 ufw allow 8000/tcp
 ```